jxhnthan/NUS-PL4226-Submission/README.md

 3. R Script (source code)
 4. Output (R script in .pdf format, relevant networks and graphs)

+Live presentation slides can be accessed via this link: https://tinyurl.com/PL4246-Johnathan

 How to replicate the analysis?
 1. Download both excel spreadsheets
 2. Copy the downloaded spreadsheets to your desktop